David Williams is Impact's Founder and CEO

 Change has always been, and will always be, a constant.
 But in the last couple of years, this change has accelerated considerably.
-The raft of current global challenges, including climate breakdown, biodiversity loss, pollution, social inequality, migration, and the refugee crisis, is becoming more and more visible, and people expect their organisations to address them.
-The great profit motive is being challenged, and employees are placing greater scrutiny on their organisations than ever before.
-At the same time, they’re also revisiting their own priorities around the work they’re prepared to do, how they’re prepared to do it, and when they’re prepared to do it.
-This has led to what is being called The Great Resignation, and how organisations choose to respond to these challenges will determine whether their people decide to stay.
+The raft of complex global challenges is increasing, and people expect their leaders to address them, placing greater scrutiny on their organisations than ever before.
+At the same time, employees are also revisiting their own priorities around the work they’re prepared to do, how they’re prepared to do it, and when they’re prepared to do it.
+How organisations choose to respond to these challenges and manage these changes will determine whether their people decide to stay.

 The biggest leadership challenge of our times is to embrace this change.
 It’s tumultuous but exciting, and there are many examples of progressive, human-centred organisations finding ways to make a profit whilst doing good.
 The role of the leader in these organisations has shifted away from a hierarchical position of command and control towards being a provider of optimism, meaning, value, and structure.
-It is about supporting, inspiring, and collaborating with people, understanding them as individuals, and empowering them on their journey towards becoming leaders.
+It is about supporting, inspiring, and collaborating with people, understanding them as individuals, and empowering them on their leadership development journey.

 Here are four key ways to create this culture in your organisation: